The two-line answer

 application/x-www-form-urlencoded) uses+for a space, and%2Bfor a literal+.

-The bug surfaces when a value containing a literal + is
+The bug surfaces when a literal + reaches the query

 const v = "1+1=2";